zhlouise/AAE2004_W1_Group_12/README.md

 ### c.
 Member 3 - Anson Wong (Ansonwong88)

+The python system and Githib is totally Greek to me as a student that is majoring in radiotherapy.
+As such, this is a fresh and new task as an amateur to try the power of coding and the A star algorithm.
+When I first get touch with the python system, it is very difficult for me to learn the coding language as they share different language system among different programs.
+Therefore, I can only do modification from the sample code with the aids of those small explanation aside in the code.
+It is a new experience for me to understand the code, not to mention to create new codes.
+I had a hard time struggling with the coding part.
+However, after inspired by those lecture and introduction, I know that it is important for an engineering student to learn coding as this is highly related to their future career.

+I have learnt how to apply the program in aviation and the rationale behind.
+To integrate the knowledge that I have learnt in aviation study, I appreciate the decision-making process behind when the airline is designing airline route.
+For example, how the jet stream area will alter the cost and efficiency of that route.
+This is all based on the systematic protocol and calculation to obtain the conclusion.
+All in all, this project had broadened my horizon on the aviation industry and will be a remarkable point in my minor study.

 ### d.
 Member 4 - Samuel Yau

 ### e.
 Member 5 - Aidan Yau (yhpAidan)